KavyaDalmia/Form-Compensation-Detector-and-Rep-counter/README.md

-# Form Compensation Detector and Rep counter
+# Want to Squat heavier and fix your form?
+Keep Reading

 Welcome to your Machine Learning and Computer vision powered personal trainer that will help you detect your form compensations when you exercise.
 MOTIVATION: I love exercising and fitness.
 I recently started noticing that a lot of people can learn about exercises by a simple chrome search but then they don't really know if you are doing it right.